Clinical mental health counseling: National Board for Certified Counselors (NBCC)

 National Board for Certified Counselors is a not-for-profit, independent certification organization that was established in 1982.
 Its primary purposes are "to establish and monitor a national certification system, to identify those counselors who have voluntarily sought and obtained certification, and to maintain a register of those counselors".
 NBCC has four voluntary certifications, the National Certified Counselor (NCC), Certified Clinical Mental Health Counselor (CCMHC), National Certified School Counselor (NCSC), and Master Addictions Counselor (MAC).
 The NCC and MAC are both accredited by the National Commission for Certifying Agencies (NCCA).
 Obtaining National Counselor Certification (NCC) through NBCC, though not required, has many professional benefits including showing the public and employers that you have voluntarily met high national standards for the practice of counseling.
 Additionally, NCCs receive a number of other benefits including access to low-cost liability insurance, the ability to market oneself using the certification, a free six-month listing in the Therapy Directory, and continuing education credit, among others.
 The fees paid for certification go towards supporting NBCC's advocacy efforts for the counseling profession.

 Working environments

 Community Mental Health Agency

 This type of counseling setting generally provides a wide array of services, especially depending on particular populations served, as well as geographical settings.
 Services may include, but are not limited to: individual, family, and group of outpatient talk therapy; twenty-four-hour crisis intervention, or mobile crisis management; rape, sexual abuse, and domestic violence services; testing and assessment for career interests, and broader mental health issues; community psycho-education and outreach; day treatment (for mentally ill and/or developmentally disabled); intensive in-home treatment; jail diversion programs; and case management.

-In terms of insurance, some agencies are able to take both private and governmental policies.
-Regarding governmental insurance, this type of coverage is dependent on whether or not the specific agency is approved for federal and/or state funding.
-When it comes to serving Medicare-covered clients, counselors in the U.S. are still exempt from the list of acceptable providers, thus it is a current issue of great concern in our community.